Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Did You Know?
 According to the Centers for Disease Control, nearly one-third of older adults have untreated tooth decay.3

-Your dentist is part of your healthcare team.
+Your dentist is part of your health care team.
 Avoiding dental treatments can have a major impact on your mouth and your wallet.
-The longer you wait to get help increases the odds of your dental problems intensifying.
-What started out as a minor toothache may turn into something much larger.
-Remember, the earlier your dental concerns are managed, the more affordable your overall care will be.
+Waiting longer to get help increases the odds of your dental problems getting worse.
+What starts as a minor toothache may turn into something much larger.
+Remember, the earlier you address your dental concerns, the more affordable your overall care will be.

 As we move into our golden years, our dental needs and concerns change.
 Talking with your dentist about your personal dental goals helps ensure you’re receiving therapeutic care that’s affordable.